 - Refugee students admitted to the United States under Section 1157 of Title 8 of the United States Code

-To change you status from nonresident to California resident, you must prove that you have had a physical presence in California for 1 year and 1 day prior to the 1st day of the semester for which you want to be considered a California resident.
+To change your status from nonresident to California resident, you must prove that you have had a physical presence in California for at least one year and one day prior to the first day of the semester/session for which you want to be considered a California resident.
 You must also prove your intent to make California your permanent home for the past year (California Code of Regulations, Title 5, Section 54024).
-If you are a VISA student, you must comply with your VISA regulations, in addition to proving physical presence and intent.You can prove your physical presence and intent in many ways.
+If you are a student on a visa, you must comply with your visa regulations, in addition to proving physical presence and intent.You can prove your physical presence and intent in many ways.
 If you believe you are a California resident per the residency requirements above, you must provide the necessary documents listed below.All official documents presented must be valid, readable, and dated at least one year and one day prior to the to the first day of the semester/session for which you want to be considered a California resident.

 - Records of Income:

-- California home loan papers, tax receipts, escrow papers, or documentation of a residential lease covering the required period.
+- California home loan papers, tax receipts, escrow papers, or documentation of a residential lease covering the required period

-- Petition for a divorce in California (legal document).
+- Petition for a divorce in California